The broad universe of credit secondaries players

 The market has grown so much, we simply do not have the space to include all the principal credit secondary investors.
 But we did our best to include a good cross-section: a global alternative asset manager (Apollo); those that have their roots as lenders (Tikehau); funds of funds and those with traditional PE secondaries backgrounds (Pantheon and Coller Capital); an asset manager specialising in hedge funds and opportunistic credit (Corbin Capital); and an insurance company (Allianz).

-Their responses can be found on the following page.
+Their responses can be found below.
 What is obvious at the outset is that the industry has matured to cater for deals of all shapes and sizes.
 Most buyers tell us they will look at deals across a range of sizes and will consider all parts of the capital structure.
 They will invest in both LP- and GP-led deals, and also include sectors from performing direct lending to special situations, to infrastructure and real estate debt.
-But there are certain differences that are worth highlighting.
+But there are certain differences that are worth highlighting:

 The private debt secondaries market has seen huge growth, and we expect to see this continue for some time as increasing pools of capital are being raised.
 While most buyers stress their flexible approach to deals, we do see im- portant distinctions between them.
 By matching the deal to the most appropriate cost of capital, sellers can ensure they obtain the most competitive price, while GPs can secure the most attractive terms from investors most likely to support them for the longer term.